 Find HDR Content

 You can find HDR movies and TV shows from a variety of sources.
 The most obvious is on Ultra HD Blu-ray Discs.
 Most UHD BDs are encoded with HDR now, either in Dolby Vision or HDR10/HDR10+.
+Some are encoded with both specs.
 The same is true with digital movies and TV shows.
 Amazon Video, Apple 4k TV, Vudu, and other providers all have many of their 4k titles with HDR.
 Some providers offer HDR in both specs.
 So, you can be watching a title on your Samsung TV in HDR10 then watch it with Dolby Vision on an iPhone.

 4k channels from DirecTV and Dish also display some on-demand content and live programming with HDR.
 For example, FOX’s recent coverage of the FIFA World Cup included 4k with HDR.
 Don’t worry, if your TV doesn’t support HDR it simply won’t display the source in HDR.
 It doesn’t mean you shouldn’t be playing the disc or digital movie.